Who was Princess Cecilie of Greece and Denmark?

 Her Royal Highness Princess Cecilie of Greece and Denmark was the third-eldest sister to Prince Philip, the Duke of Edinburgh.
 Her father was the Grand Prince Andrew of Greece and Denmark and her mother, the Princess Alice of Battenberg.

 On 22nd June 1911, she was born at the summer estate of the Greek Royal Family at Tatoi.
-Princess Cecilie of Greece and Denmark’s siblings included Margarita, Theodora and Sophie.
+Princess Cecilie of Greece and Denmark’s siblings included Margarita, Theodora and Princess Sophie of Greece and Denmark.
 Her brother was Philip who later became the Duke of Edinburgh after having married Queen Elizabeth II.

 Marriage and Children of Princess Cecilie of Greece and Denmark